Accelerated Weathering Testing

 Ozone is destructive to both natural and synthetic rubber.
 Both rubber forms break down when exposed to ozone.
 That can seriously reduce a product’s service life unless treated accordingly.

-Test methods amplify light sensitivity through accelerated time and exposure intensity.
+Accelerated aging testing methods amplify light sensitivity through accelerated time and exposure intensity.
 ASTM D1149 standards refer to documents that detail:

 - Rubber deterioration and surface cracking test methods for indoor ozone